CDCgov/data-exchange-portal/README.md

 export SAMS_CLIENT_ID= ""; # Matches the VITE_SAMS_CLIENT_ID value set above.
 export SAMS_CLIENT_SECRET= ""; # The client secret given by SAMS when registering this app.
 Can also be found in the key vault holding the client ID. export SAMS_URL= ""; # The base hostname for SAMS, without any path parameters.
-Again, find this in the table in the Environments section above. export SAMS_REDIRECT_URL= ""; # The URL that was used to redirect the client after a successful SAMS login for a particular user's login attempt.
-It should match the VITE_OAUTH_CALLBACK_URL value set in the front end environment variables. export SUPPLEMENTAL_API_URL="";
+Again, find this in the table in the Environments section above. export PS_API_URL= ""; # The URL to connect to PS-API.
+Must be on a GFE to connect to PS-API directly export MMS_API_URL=""; # Can be pointing to a local docker container if running locally, or the dev deployed url of MMS
 ```

 After this is complete run `source ./.vars`.
 You will also need to create an `application.properties` file within the `api/src/main/resources` directory.
 Then specify the server port `server.port={NUMBER}`.